chrisdunelm/DotNetWebToolkit/Readme.markdown

 These steps are carried out using a collection of AST visitors that are each capable of altering the AST in a specific manner.

 If you are curious about how the AST is generated, call Js.CreateFrom(), Transcoder.ToAst() or Transcoder.ToJs() with the 'verbose' argument set to true.
 This will print to the console every step on the way to the final AST.
 This can produce a large amount of output for anything but the simplest methods.

 Join in
 =======

-If this project interests you please fork, improve, and send me pull requests.
+If this project interests you please fork, improve, and send a pull request.

 Or contact me via my profile email address.